It's a Wonderful Life: Adaptations in other media

 The film was twice adapted for radio in 1947, first on Lux Radio Theater (March 10) and then on the Screen Guild Theater (December 29), then again on the Screen Guild Theater broadcast of March 15, 1951.
 James Stewart and Donna Reed reprised their roles for all three radio productions.
-Stewart also starred in the May 8, 1949, radio adaptation presented on the Screen Directors Playhouse.
+Stewart also starred in a May 8, 1949, radio adaptation presented on the Screen Directors Playhouse.

-A musical stage adaptation of the film, titled A Wonderful Life, was written by Sheldon Harnick and Joe Raposo.
-This version was first performed at the University of Michigan in 1986, but a planned professional production was stalled by legal wrangling with the estate of Philip Van Doren Stern.
-It was eventually performed in Washington, D.C., by Arena Stage in 1991, and had revivals in the 21st century, including a staged concert version in New York City in 2005 and several productions by regional theatres.
+A stage adaptation by Joe Landry, presented through the framing device of a live radio broadcast in the 1940s, premiered at Stamford Center for the Arts in 1996 and has since received numerous professional productions.
+According to the Educational Theatre Association, this adaptation was the third most produced full-length play in U.S. high schools from 2020 to 2021.

-Another musical stage adaptation of the film, titled It's a Wonderful Life – The Musical, was written by Bruce Greer and Keith Ferguson.
+A musical stage adaptation of the film, titled It's a Wonderful Life – The Musical, was written by Bruce Greer and Keith Ferguson.
 This version premiered at the Majestic Theatre, Dallas, Texas, in 1998.
 It was an annual Christmas show at the theater for five years.
-It has since been performed at venues all around the United States.
+It has since been performed at other venues around the United States.

-In July 2019, it was revealed that another stage musical adaptation was in development with music and lyrics by Paul McCartney (making his musical theatre debut), lyrics and book by Lee Hall and produced by Bill Kenwright.
-The musical was set to debut late 2020, but is still yet to premiere.
+In July 2019, it was revealed that another stage musical adaptation was in development with music and lyrics by Paul McCartney (making his musical theater debut), lyrics and book by Lee Hall and produced by Bill Kenwright.
+The musical was set to debut in late 2020 but is yet to premiere.

 In 1997, PBS aired Merry Christmas, George Bailey, taped from a live performance of the 1947 Lux Radio Theatre script at the Pasadena Playhouse.
-The presentation, which benefited the Elizabeth Glaser Pediatric AIDS Foundation, featured an all-star cast, including Bill Pullman as George, Nathan Lane as Clarence, Martin Landau as Mr. Potter, Penelope Ann Miller as Mary, and Sally Field as Mother Bailey.
+The presentation, which benefited the Elizabeth Glaser Pediatric AIDS Foundation, featured an all-star cast including Bill Pullman as George, Nathan Lane as Clarence, Martin Landau as Mr. Potter, Penelope Ann Miller as Mary, and Sally Field as Mother Bailey.

 The Last Temptation of Clarence Odbody is a 2011 novel written by John Pierson.
 The novel imagines the future lives of various characters if George had not survived his jump into the river.

 A new "cinematic audio" adaptation by David Ossman of the Firesign Theatre was produced and directed by Ossman and his wife Judith Walcutt of Otherworld Media in December 2019 at the Whidbey Island Center for the Arts.
-Their version combined elements of traditional and radio theatre, with costumes, sets, makeup, and lighting effects, as well as live music, live sound effects, and over 20 microphones.
+Their version combined elements of traditional and radio theater, with costumes, sets, makeup, and lighting effects, as well as live music, live sound effects, and over 20 microphones.

-In 2024, Liverpool-based theatre company, Old Fruit Jar Productions, staged a production of Mary Elliott Nelson's adaptation of It's A Wonderful Life, which played for two weeks at the Royal Court Theatre, Liverpool and a week's extension at St George's Hall, Liverpool.
-In 2025, it was announced that the show would return to the Royal Court for another limited season.